Changhua HSR station: Overview

 Changhua Station currently has no connection to TRA services.
 A 3-km branch line from Tianzhong railway station connecting to Changhua HSR station is expected to be completed in 2029.

 Architecture

-The station was designed by Kris Yao with a theme of the natural surrounding of flower, vegetation and water around the station with a total floor area of 2.2 hectares.

-The main material for the station wall are panels of glass.
+The station was designed by Kris Yao with a theme of the natural surroundings of flower, vegetation and water around the station, with a total floor area of 2.2 hectares.
+The station wall are mainly made of panels of glass.
 The elevated station has two side platforms.

 HSR services

 The station is mostly served by 8xx trains which stop at all stations on the Taiwan High Speed Rail.
-In addition, Southbound Service 583 which departs from Taichung and Northbound Service 598 which terminates at Taichung also call at this station.
+In addition, Southbound Service 583, which departs from Taichung, and Northbound Service 598, which terminates at Taichung, also call at this station.
 The station is also served by a few (1)3xx semi-express trains.